JuliaAI/Imbalance.jl/docs/src/index.md

 ## Features
-- Provides some of the most sought oversampling algorithms in machine learning
-- Supports multi-class classification and both nominal and continuous features
+- Supports multi-class variants of the algorithms and both nominal and continuous features
+- Provides `MLJ` and `TableTransforms` interfaces aside from the default pure functional interface
 - Generic by supporting table input/output formats as well as matrices
-- Provides `MLJ` and `TableTransforms` interfaces aside from the default pure functional interface
 - Supports tables regardless to whether the target is a separate column or one of the columns
 - Supports automatic encoding and decoding of nominal features

-## Methods

-The package provides five oversampling algorithms that all work in multi-class settings and with options for handling continuous and nominal features.
-In particular, it implements:

-* Basic Random Oversampling
-* Random Oversampling Examples (ROSE)
-* Synthetic Minority Oversampling Technique (SMOTE)
-* SMOTE-Nominal (SMOTE-N)
-* SMOTE-Nominal Categorical (SMOTE-NC)

 ## Rationale
 Most if not all machine learning algorithms can be viewed as a form of empirical risk minimization where the object is to find the parameters $\theta$ that for some loss function $L$ minimize